bizarroMD/Lenovo_NAS_reflash_guide/README.md

 ## How to flash the firmware

 > [!CAUTION]
 > Remove your hard drives before flashing the firmware to prevent data loss!
 During the flashing process, all connected hard drives will be formatted!
+(It also helps reduce boot times and gets the flashing done sooner.)

 1. Format a USB drive to FAT32.
 (Needs to be at least 1GB in size, maximum 32GB)
 2. Unzip the downloaded Imager file and run the executable file contained within.
 3. When prompted, select the USB drive as the destination.
 4. Finish the Setup.
+5. Check the pendrive has the correct filestructure (See USB file structure below)
-5. Eject the USB and insert it into your NAS (in the **top left** port on the backside of the device, acocording to a comment)
+6. Eject the USB and insert it into your NAS (in the **top left** port on the backside of the device, acocording to a comment).
+On Rackmount versions, use the front panel USB socket.
-6. Boot the NAS with the USB drive inserted **while** holding the reset button for ~60 seconds or until you see the screen below.
+7. Boot the NAS with the USB drive inserted **while** holding the reset button for ~60 seconds or until you see the screen below.
-7. You should now see this screen:
+8. You should now see this screen:

 <div align="center">